Last updated on

 Mendocino Farms: We discovered Mendocino Farms about 7 years ago when they only had a few locations across LA.
-Now, with 18 locations that will be open by the end of the year, Mendocino Farms is known for their fresh, local ingredients and creative spins on sandwiches and salads.
+Now, with 18 locations that will be open by the end of the year, Mendocino Farms is known for its fresh, local ingredients and creative spins on sandwiches and salads.
 I recommend trying the Sophisticated Chicken and Prosciutto Salad and the Not So Fried Chicken Sandwich.

 Milo and Olive: I love Milo and Olive for their pizza, but the one item on the menu that you must try is the Garlic Knot!
 Mouth-watering!

-Lemonade: We used to hit Lemonade a couple times a month.
+Lemonade: We used to hit Lemonade a couple of times a month.
 It’s quick, fresh, and has something for everyone.
-In addition proteins and sandwiches, they have a ton of sides to choose from.
+In addition to proteins and sandwiches, they have a ton of sides to choose from.
 To ensure you like what you get, make sure to ask for samples of the sides.

 800 Degrees: Located next to UCLA, this pizza place is known for their Neopolitan style pizzas.
 I love making my own, while Ryan usually gets their Carni Pizza.